dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/effective-defense-against-distributed-brute-force-attacks.md

 <p>Another very viable approach is to simply not fight brute force attacks at all.
 Make sure your users have strong passwords and make brute force attempts rather harmless.</p>
 <p>A good password policy is probably a good idea in any case.
 As always, security comes in layers.</p>

-<p>If you know another effective defense against distributed brute force attacks I'd be interested in hearing them!</p>
+<p>If you know any other effective defense systems against distributed brute force attacks I'd be interested in hearing them!</p>